Guide to Replacement Costs for Furnaces and Air Conditioning Units

 - Annual Fuel Utilization Efficiency (AFUE) Rating: The AFUE Rating is assigned to a furnace to help consumers determine its overall efficiency.
 A higher AFUE rating is good because the unit is more efficient; however, it also means it will have a higher price tag.
 Don’t let the higher initial cost deter you because it could translate to more savings in the long run.

 - Warranty: Always check the warranty when buying a furnace to replace your old one.
 You might have to spend more for a unit backed by a solid warranty, but it will give you peace of mind that the furnace will perform well.
 It’s best to pay more for a good quality furnace and not think about replacing it for another ten years.

 - Features: Plenty of furnace models and brands are available, and they vary in the range of features they offer.
 The more advanced the features are, the higher the cost of that furnace model.
-Make sure you know what features you need in order to choose the most suitable model and price point.
+Make sure you know what features you need so you can find the most suitable model to match what you’re looking for.

-If you need to replace your furnace and air conditioner, shop around.
-Ask various HVAC specialists for a quote.
+If you need to replace your furnace or air conditioner, shop around and ask various HVAC specialists for a quote.
 They will ask you for basic details such as the size of your home, location, and the type of HVAC system you want to be installed.
 Most specialists are willing to give you a quote before you agree to a contract, so use this opportunity to shop around and determine the best fit for your budget and needs.

 At Canadian Heating and Air Conditioning, we provide competitive pricing and HVAC financing, so you don’t have to stress about not getting the system you truly desire.
 Give us a call today for a quote!